arifrhb/rocket/readme.txt

 == Frequently Asked Questions ==

 = What is rocket? =
-rocket is a mobile financial service in Bangladesh operating under the authority of Bangladesh Bank as a subsidiary of BRAC Bank Limited.
+Rocket is a mobile financial service in Bangladesh operating under the authority of Bangladesh Bank as a Mobile Banking account of Dutch-Bangla Bank Ltd.

 = Is it Woocommerce dependent plugins? =
 Yes, You must install and active woocommerce plugins to make this plugins work.

-= rocket merchant account is necessary? =
+= Rocket merchant account is necessary? =
 No, it could be personal and agent account.

 = Is it secured? =